GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Then Apple went public toward the end of 1980.
-All of a sudden, all these people I was working with were millionaires.
+> ### Complexity kills.
+It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.
 >
-> ~ *Andy Hertzfeld*
+> ~ *Ray Ozzie*

 ---
 ## 🏎 Quick Facts